sutharsikakumar/sutharsika-portfolio/README.md

 # personal-portfolio-next
-personal portfolio built using next.js
+personal portfolio built using next.js with react